-Replace spark plugs.
-(3.6L V6 Engine Only.)
+• Replace spark plugs.
 Inspect spark plug wires and/or boots.

 Replace hood and/or body lift support gas struts.
 Or every 10 years, whichever comes first.
-See Gas Strut(s) \$\phi\$ 363.
+See Gas Strut(s) ⇔ 268.

 - Change rear axle fluid, if equipped with AWD.
 Do not directly power wash the transfer case and/or front/rear axle output seals.
 High pressure water can overcome the seals and contaminate the transfer case fluid.
-Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced.
+Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced. - Drain and fill engine cooling system.
+Or every six years, whichever comes first.
+See Cooling System ⇔ 259.

-Severe Conditions Requiring More Frequent Maintenance
+Severe Conditions Requiring More Frequent Maintenance\

-- Public service, military, or commercial use vehicles to include the following: - Ambulances, police cars, and emergency rescue vehicles.
+- Public service, military, or commercial use vehicles to include the following: - Ambulances, police cars, and emergency rescue vehicles. - Civilian vehicles such as light duty pick-up trucks, SUVs, and passenger cars that are used in military applications.

-- Civilian vehicles such as light duty pick-up trucks, SUVs, and passenger cars that are used in military applications. - Recovery vehicles such as tow trucks and flatbed single vehicle carriers or any vehicle that is consistently used in towing trailers or other loads. - High use commercial vehicles such as courier delivery vehicles, private security patrol vehicles, or any vehicles that operate on a 24-hour basis. - Any vehicle consistently operated in a high sand or dust environment such as those used on oil pipelines and similar applications. - Vehicles that are regularly used for short trips of 6 km (4 mi) or less.
+- Recovery vehicles such as tow trucks and flatbed single vehicle carriers or any vehicle that is consistently used in towing trailers or other loads. - High use commercial vehicles such as courier delivery vehicles, private security patrol vehicles, or any vehicles that operate on a 24-hour basis. - Any vehicle consistently operated in a high sand or dust environment such as those used on oil pipelines and similar applications. - Vehicles that are regularly used for short trips of 6 km (4 mi) or less.